 We intend to evaluate the program through self-reported surveys; (that include CDC validated items measuring emotional and physical health).
 In addition we will assess: caregiver burnout and turnover rates among home health and hospital aides who participate in “Living Well” as one component of their mandated annual training.

-WORKSHOPS, SKILLS and POEM
+WORKSHOPS, SKILLS and POEMS

 The program consists of: